 The Montgomery County Police Department offers the following important safety reminders:

 - Welcome trick-or-treaters with porch and exterior lights on.

 - Make sure that your yard is clear of items that might trip children such as hoses and flower pots.

 - Keep pets indoors.

-- Drive slowly and use extra caution through neighborhoods.
+- Drive slowly, turn on headlights, and use extra caution through neighborhoods.

-- Trick-or-treat only in neighborhoods that are familiar and stop only at homes with outside lights on.
+- Trick-or-treat only in neighborhoods that are familiar to you and stop only at homes with outside lights on.

 - An adult or older sibling should always accompany younger children.

 - Carry a flashlight.